ashish044/Task/README.md

 - Download the oracle Instant Basic client for Linux/Ubuntu from the link (.rpm file).
 [https://www.oracle.com/ie/database/technologies/instant-client/linux-x86-64-downloads.html]
 - to install the .rpm file please follow the below steps for respective systems.
--- ubuntu: if u don't have alien, please download it with below command and once installed use to run the .rpm file.
+  - ubuntu: if u don't have alien, please download it with below command and once installed use to run the .rpm file.
 ```sudo apt-get install alien```
 ```sudo alien -i oracle-instantclient19.8-basiclite-19.8.0.0.0-1.x86_64.rpm ```
---linux or cent os:
+  - linux or cent os:
 ``` sudo yum install oracle-instantclient19.8-basiclite-19.8.0.0.0-1.x86_64.rpm```
 - For virtual environment if you don't have virtualenv install just run.
 ```sudo apt-get install virtualenv```